shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 +++
-title="Self-hosted VOIP Server with PSTN modem for Forwarding Calls and Texts Internationally" title2="Path to Sovereign Individual: Owning your Communications Stack" date=2022-06-04
+title="Self-hosted VOIP Server with PSTN Modem for Forwarding Calls and Texts Internationally" title2="Path to Sovereign Individual: Owning your Communications Stack" date=2022-06-04
 [extra]